 If it is your first experience, your first job application, you should stay honest.
 On the other hand, it is a good idea to say that the driving school inspector was happy with your performance, and that you believe you can drive safely.
 Again, they should get an impression that you trust your skills, and won’t hesitate in the job.

 Would you mind working at night?

 Buses ride most of the time.
-If you apply for this job, you should count with a possibility of driving at night–unless you apply for a specific service, or with a company that runs daytime buses only.
+If you apply for this job, you should count with a possibility of driving at night–unless you apply for a specific service, a school bus drier job, or with a company that runs daytime buses only.
 In any other case, you should mention that you are aware of the necessity to do some night shifts, and would not mind working at night.

 Why do you want to get this job?